ldynia/archcolider/BusinessDrivers .md

 5. Support for in app and external surveys.
 6. User can provide a review only for actually used services.
 I.e. review only for bought meals.

-## 3. On-time reports about consumed meals from fridges.
+## 3. Reportin System - On-time reports about consumed meals from fridges.
 Brakedown by subscribers and ocassional buying

 1. Ghost kitchen can browse and query menu schedule of subscribers
 2. Ghost kitchen recieve report about consumed meals with possible breakdown by PoS

-## 4. Scheduling system for subscribers, to avoid repetetive operations of ordering
+## 4. Scheduling system - for subscribers, to avoid repetetive operations of ordering

 1. Subscriber can form menu for a week, prepaid and set pickup time.
 2. Subscriber can browse created menu.